 From a regional perspective, while there continues to be high demand across the UK, the most desirable areas for buyers continue to be the South West, the Home Counties and London.
 This demand is driven by the high fee levels that some settings are able to achieve across these regions.

 The most highly desired assets are those which are held on unencumbered freehold titles or those which are leasehold on leases which are inside of the Landlord and Tenant Act, with rents which are either at or below market rent, and businesses which can demonstrate solid sustainable earnings.

-Buyers are sophisticated and while there is high demand for quality settings, they are continually mindful when considering the longer term potential impact that the living wage will have on the businesses they are contemplating acquiring, as salary expenditure is the largest operational cost of any nursery business.
+Buyers are sophisticated and while there is high demand for quality settings, they are continually mindful when considering the longer term potential impact and the full year effect that the living wage will have on the businesses they are contemplating acquiring, as salary expenditure continues to be the largest operational cost of any nursery business.